tito21/tito21.github.io/content/posts/2024-08-25-Sampling-from-an-image.md

 ---

-Several times on my coding adventures with images I came into the need to sample form an image.
+Several times on my coding adventures with images I came into the need to sample random numbers form an image.
 For this I mean to get a random number that is more likely to land where the image is brighter and less likely were the image is darker.
 If you are familiar with the concept of probability distributions, what I want is to treat the image as the probability density function and sample from this.

 The probability density function (or PDF for short) is a function that gives the likelihood of picking a particular point.
 You are probably familiar with the